 Welcome to your Sport and Exercise Psychology course

-Hello, and a very warm welcome from the Sport and Exercise Psychology team here at Staffordshire University.
+Hello, and a very warm welcome from the Sport and Exercise Psychology team here at University of Staffordshire.
 Starting university can be an exciting but daunting prospect so we wanted to ensure you know what to expect come the start of the year.

 To make sure you’re best prepared we have put together a very short to-do list and information sheet before embarking on the BSc (Hons) Sport and Exercise Psychology journey.